 Figure 2: Phases of US state trend sinusoidal fits.
 States are colored by the phases of the sinusoids fit to data from people of all ages in each state.
 Darker colors indicate earlier peaks, and lighter colors indicate later peaks.
 1 corresponds to January 1st , 2 corresponds to February 1st etc, with numbers <1 representing December dates.
+See corresponding gif in supplementary materials.